makarcz/vm6502/ReadMe.txt

 monitor, input/output device emulation etc.
 Main UI of the program works in DOS/shell console.
 Graphics display emulation requires SDL2.
+The best way is to download source code of SDL2 and build it.
-Makefile are included to build under Windows 32/64 (mingw compiler required) and under Linux Ubuntu or Ubuntu based distro.
+Makefile-s are included to build under Windows 32/64 (mingw compiler required) and under Linux Ubuntu or Ubuntu based distro (GNU make).
 SDL2 library must be on your execution path in order to run program.
 E.g.:
 set PATH=C:\src\SDL\lib\x64;%PATH%